 A key thing to remember is to borrow only what you need.
 Don’t be tempted to run up lots of debt on unnecessary spending, as it will all need to be paid off in the end.
 Also, ensure you make your monthly minimum payments.
 If you fail to do so, you could lose your promotional rate and be charged penalty fees by your provider.

-A money transfer credit card can be a good financial tool – if used correctly (I know, I’ve said that already, but it can’t be stressed enough!).
+A money transfer credit card can be a good financial tool – if used correctly.
 Therefore, it is worth knowing about the risks involved with this sort of borrowing.

 Is a money transfer credit card right for you?